jgbarah/aframe-playground/figures-04/README.md

 ## Adding a complex object

-Now, I'm going to work in `figures-04`, adding an object to the scene, of arbitrary shape, in OBJ format.
+Now, I'm going to work in `figures-04`, adding an object to the scene, of arbitrary shape, in some formats.
 This will be also a good example of how to add new stuff to our project.

 ### Inserting an object in the scene

-Let's start by inserting the object, `urjc.obj`, in the scene.
+Let's start by inserting a object in OBJ format, `urjc.obj`, in the scene.
 For that, we will use the `obj-model` property:

 ```html